This award is believed to be the largest asbestos verdict against boiler manufacturer Weil-McLain.

 On August 28, 2019, the jury handed down the verdict of $8.45 million in favor of plaintiffs Bob Swanson and son Shawn Swanson.
 Bob Swanson was awarded $2,750,000 for pain and suffering.
 Shawn Swanson was awarded $1,500,000 for past lost service, parental training, guidance, society, and companionship.
 He was also awarded $4,200,000 for future loss.
 The jury assigned 60% liability to Weil-McLain making them responsible for $5.070 million of the total award and finding the boiler manufacturer acted with gross negligence for its part in causing Bob Swanson’s mesothelioma and subsequent death.

-The Swansons are represented by Gary M. Paul, lead trial attorney and partner at Waters Kraus & Paul in Los Angeles, and Erin M. Wood, an attorney in the firm’s Dallas office, Waters & Kraus, LLP.
+The Swansons are represented by Gary M. Paul, lead trial attorney and partner at Waters Kraus Paul & Siegel in Los Angeles, and Erin M. Wood, an attorney in the firm’s Dallas office, Waters & Kraus, LLP.

-Waters Kraus & Paul is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving asbestos, benzene, pharmaceuticals and medical devices, birth defects caused by toxic chemical exposures and semiconductor chip manufacturing.
+Waters Kraus Paul & Siegel is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving asbestos, benzene, pharmaceuticals and medical devices, birth defects caused by toxic chemical exposures and semiconductor chip manufacturing.
 The law firm also represents plaintiffs in qui tam whistleblower matters and cases involving false claims submitted to the government.
-Based in Dallas, Texas, with offices in California, Louisiana, and by appointment in Illinois, Waters Kraus & Paul has represented families from all fifty states and many foreign countries, as well as foreign governments.
+Based in Dallas, Texas, with offices in California, Louisiana, and by appointment in Illinois, Waters Kraus Paul & Siegel has represented families from all fifty states and many foreign countries, as well as foreign governments.